DJ475/PasSave-Vault-Password-Manager/README.md

 After being logged in you have 2 options, to have the app generate a safe password for you or create your own password.
 The next field needed in order to keep track of your passwords is the source/website which you can enter accordinly

-Update 0.01:
+Update 0.02:
    * Deletion of Passwords

 Next Futures:
-   * Update of Passwords
+   * Update of User's Passwords

 ### Prerequisites
 - Dependencies and imports